Artificial Intelligence for Literature Reviews: Opportunities and Challenges: Survey of SLR Tools

 \textbf{SLR Task.} Fifteen tools utilise artificial intelligence for only one task, most often to classify papers as relevant/irrelevant.
 The other four tools (Covidence, PICOPortal, and EPPI-Reviewer, Colandr) undertake two AI-related tasks.
 They all classify papers as relevant/irrelevant, but also execute an additional task, such as identifying a specific type of paper (e.g., economic evaluation, randomised controlled trials, etc.) or categorising papers according to a set of entities defined by the user.
 For the sake of clarity, in our discussion of the subsequent features, we will systematically address the first group (one task) followed by the second group (two tasks).
 In the first group, twelve tools focus on selecting relevant papers given a set of seed papers.
 Typically, each paper is assigned an inclusion probability score, usually ranging from 0 to 1.
 Of the remaining three, two of them (Pitts.ai and RobotReviewer/RobotSearch) identify RCTs based on a pre-built classification model, while the third (Iris.ai) clusters similar papers to build topic maps that assist users in selecting the relevant papers.
 In the second group, all four systems classify pertinent papers using a set of seed papers as a reference.
 However, they vary in their secondary AI-driven tasks.
 Specifically, Covidence and PICOPortal identify RCTs using a predefined classification model.
 EPPI-Reviewer can identify various types of studies, including RCTs, systematic reviews, economic evaluations, and COVID-19 related studies.
 Finally, Colandr, in addition to the standard identification of relevant papers, enables users to define their own set of categories (e.g., ``water management'') and subsequently performs a multi-label classification of articles based on them~\cite{Cheng2018UsingML}.
 It also maps individual sentences to the user-defined categories and provides a confidence score for each classification.

-\textbf{AI Approach.} In the group of tools performing one task, twelve tools focus exclusively on categorising relevant papers based on seed papers employed various types of machine learning classifiers.
-The most adopted approach is Support Vector Machine (SVM), which aligns with the findings of prior studies~\cite{schmidt2021data}.
+\textbf{AI Approach.} In the group of tools performing one task, the twelve tools focused exclusively on categorising relevant papers employed various types of machine learning classifiers.
+The most adopted approach is Support Vector Machine (SVM)~\cite{hearst1998support}, which aligns with the findings of prior studies~\cite{schmidt2021data}.
 Four of the tools (Abstractr, FAST2, Rayyan, RobotAnalyst) exclusively rely on SVM.
 Distiller supports both SVM and Naive Bayes.
 ASReview allows the user to select a vast range of methods, including Logistic Regression, Random Forest, Naive Bayes, SVM, and a Neural Networks classifier.
 Litsuggest use logistic regression, while SWIFT-Review and SWIFT-Active Screener use a method based on log-lineal regression.
-Pitts.ai and RobotReviewer/RobotSearch use also a SVM for identifying RCTs~\cite{marshall2018machine}.
+Pitts.ai and RobotReviewer/RobotSearch also use an SVM for identifying RCTs~\cite{marshall2018machine}.
 Finally, Iris.ai identifies and groups similar papers based on the similarity of their `fingerprint', a vector representation of the most meaningful words and their synonyms extracted from the abstract~\cite{wuscithon}.